mbrochh/mbrochh-blog/content/social-networks.md

   * 539 Followers
   * 231 Following
   * Find new technologies / share links and nerd-jokes with my IT-fellows
+  * 77 posts in 24hrs

 * G+
   * Since ???
 (When it started)
   * 1516 Followers
   * 253 Following
   * Unsure what to do there.
 Mainly use it to broadcast to the other two.
+  * Was hoping that it can overcome Facebook and Twitter at the same time, but it failed
+  * 17 posts in 24 hrs

 * Ask questions
   * Never get answers on Twitter